-Surprisingly, when the Civil War broke out, Missouri voted to stay with the Union, even though the state was filled with a Confederate minded population.
-This placed the state in a war within its own borders.
-The arsenal was raided again on April 20, 1861, by about 200 men from Clay and Jackson Counties.
-The Southern sympathizers captured about 1,000 muskets, four brass field pieces and a small amount of ammunition.
-It was the first civilian Civil War hostility against the Federal government in the State.
+Surprisingly, when the Civil War broke out, Missouri voted to stay with the Union, even though the state had a Confederate-minded population.
+This placed the state in a war within its borders.
+On April 20, 1861, the arsenal was raided again by about 200 men from Clay and Jackson Counties.
+The Southern sympathizers captured about 1,000 muskets, four brass field pieces, and a small amount of ammunition.
+It was the first civilian Civil War hostility against the Federal government in the state.

 The munitions were to be hidden at the home of Henry Lewis Routt near what is now William Jewell College.
-Routt was eventually captured and tried for treason, found guilty in a military trial and sentenced to hang.
-But, friends on both the Confederate and Union sides interceded and President Abraham Lincoln issued a pardon, one of the earliest of wartime acts of mercy.
+Routt was eventually captured and tried for treason, found guilty in a military trial, and sentenced to hang.
+But, friends on both the Confederate and Union sides interceded, and President Abraham Lincoln issued a pardon, one of the earliest wartime acts of mercy.

-Instead, a large proportion of the arms were shipped upriver to the charge of St. Joseph Mayor M. Jeff Thompson.
-The arms were distributed to Missouri Militiamen and later to the Missouri State Guard.
+Instead, many arms were shipped upriver to the charge of St. Joseph, Missouri, Mayor M. Jeff Thompson.
+The arms were distributed to Missouri Militiamen and the Missouri State Guard.
 The four brass field pieces became Captain Henry Guibor’s State Guard battery.

-Today, there is nothing left of the Liberty Arsenal that was once located at Liberty Landing on the Missouri River.
+Today, nothing remains of the Liberty Arsenal, once located at Liberty Landing on the Missouri River.